HAL Tejas Mk2: Design

+Technological upgrades

 This MWF is also to feature an indigenous integrated life-support system-onboard oxygen generation system (ILSS-OBOGS), from Defence Bioengineering and Electromedical Laboratory, aircraft health and usage monitoring system to integrate various sensors onboard Tejas Mark 2 from Defence Institute of Advanced Technology and a built-in integrated electro-optic electronic warfare suite, among other improvements to avionics.
-Utilizing extra fuselage space, ADA designed larger air-intake for GE's F414 INS6 engine.
+Utilizing extra fuselage space, ADA designed a larger air-intake for GE's F414 INS6 engine.

-It will have an infra-red search and track system and a missile approach warning system.
-An increase in payload capacity to 6500 kg and internal fuel capacity to over 3400 kg, will allow it to carry more weapons with a longer range.

 During Exercise Tarang Shakti on August 16, 2024, at Sulur Air Force Station, MRF presented its Aero-Muscle tire, which was designed primarily for the Tejas Mark 2.
 It can endure increased weight, higher speed, and more demanding operating conditions.
 As opposed to the Mark 1/1A's 26 X 8.0-14 dimension, the Mark 2's tires are 27.5 X 7.5-16.

+The HAL MWF will also incorporate the Israeli X-guard towed decoy system, previously used by IAF Rafales during the 2025 India-Pakistan conflict.

 Sensors and avionics

 The avionics of Tejas Mark 2 will be centered on multisensor data fusion incorporating both active and passive sensors on board.
 The Tejas Mark 2 would be equipped with a variant of Uttam AESA Radar developed by Electronics and Radar Development Establishment, an integrated IRST system for passive target acquisition, a Unified Electronic Warfare Suite (UEWS) for survivability and a new Digital Flight Control Computer (DFCC).
-The Tejas Mark 2 will have indigenous software-defined radio-based tactical data link for secured communication and network-centric warfare capabilities supported by Air Force Network digital information grid.
+The Tejas Mark 2 will have indigenous software-defined radio-based tactical data link for secured communication and network-centric warfare capabilities supported by Air Force Network digital information grid.The MWF will have an indeginious infra-red search and track system and a missile approach warning system (MAWS).
+An increase in payload capacity to 6500 kg and internal fuel capacity to over 3400 kg, will allow it to carry more weapons with a longer range.

 The Tejas Mark 2 added an auxiliary computer to boost redundancy and reliability and reduce system failures.
 It will work together with the Mission Management and Display Computer (MMDC) and the DFCC.
 In the event that any of the primary systems malfunctions, the auxiliary computer is built to take over automatically.
 Under combat stress, the triple-layer computer architecture will guarantee continuous operation.
 In order to improve mission success rates, the auxiliary computer will combine data from several onboard sensors, such as radar, EW systems, and infrared tracking, in real time to present the pilot with a single cohesive picture that will enable quicker decision-making, increased situational awareness, and less work in combat situations.

+Data Patterns is developing a unified display system that will combine inputs from the Uttam AESA Radar, UEWS, targeting pods, and secure communication channels.
+An advanced avionics architecture will process real-time battlefield data and sensor feedback from various data streams concurrently, with the goal of enhancing pilots' situational awareness and mission control.
+The company will deliver IRST and MAWS sensors.